Beauty and bounty

 What to see this season

 Our gardeners can often be found out planting, picking and planning the latest developments.
 They’re also around on some special Walled Garden events where you can drop in to find out more about some of their seasonal tasks.
-The first of these events is Potato Planting on Good Friday - come along to find out how we get the garden going.

 From the arrival of our observation beehive to our restoration successes - dig a little deeper and discover the Walled Garden's stories on our YouTube playlist